-Typical shops in Britain can be categorised as below
+Types of Shops in Britain can be Categorised as Below

-- Big chains of shops like Sainsburys, Tesco, Aldi, Asda, M&S, John Lewis, Watrose and others.
+- Big chains of shops like Sainsbury’s, Tesco, Aldi, Asda, M&S, John Lewis, Waitrose, and others.
 Opening hours are generally shorter till evening.
-Typically one day in a week, there is long shopping day.
+Typically one day a week, there is a long shopping day.
 There are some superstores which are open 24 hours.
 Best to always check on their website for your local shop opening and closing timings.

-- Small neighbourhood shops.
+- Small neighborhood shops.
 Typically these are Asian run corner shops which are open for longer hours and on weekends as well.

 There are very few things the British love to do more than shop.
 Harrod’s department store is perhaps the best known.
 Harrod’s offers everything from everyday apparel to children’s $50,000 fur coats.
 However, many shops in addition to Harrod’s, give the British a chance to buy a wide variety of great products from cosmetics to electronics.